Hiroshima Transfigured « Catholic Insight

-As well as being the feast of the Transfiguration, this day also has the sombre anniversary of the first of two – and so far only, praise God – uses of nuclear weaponry in war: On August 6th, 1945, ‘the bomb’, as it was and has been called, was dropped on Hiroshima, and three days later, another was detonated over Nagasaki, leading to the unconditional surrender of Japan, closing off the Pacific theatre of the Second World War (Germany had been defeated earlier, in April, soon after Hitler’s suicide).
+As well as being the feast of the Transfiguration, and the anniversary of the death of Pope Paul VI, this day also has the sombre anniversary of the first of two uses – and so far only, praise God – of nuclear weaponry in war: On August 6th, 1945, ‘the bomb’, as it was and has been called, was dropped on Hiroshima, and three days later, another was detonated over Nagasaki, leading to the unconditional surrender of Japan, closing off the Pacific theatre of the Second World War (Germany had been defeated earlier, in April, soon after Hitler’s suicide).

 It is not a coincidence that a nuclear weapon was first used on this feast of the Transfiguration, for just as Christ revealed His true nature on that holy mountain in His glory, so here was displayed, in a tragic way, the very essence of God’s primordial power at the heart of His creation.